A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Introduction

 Hard parton scattering and hydrodynamical flow are processes that involve very different time scales.
-It would be hard to incorporate them into a unified formalism that describes all aspects of the system, including thermalization time, initial configuration, fluid nature of the medium, its quenching effect on the hard protons, the creation of shower partons, and the hadronization of all partons at the end of the whole process.
+It would be hard to incorporate them into a unified formalism that describes all aspects of the system, including thermalization time, initial configuration, fluid nature of the medium, its quenching effect on the hard and semi-hard partons, the creation of shower partons, and the hadronization of all partons at the end of the whole process.
 Our attempt here is far from being so ambitious.
-We focus only on the $p_T$ dependencies of the hadrons produced from 0.5 to 20 GeV in a formalism that can be valid throughout that range, provided that we use some model inputs for the thermal component of the low-$p_T$ behavior to supplement the hard component that can be calculated at high $p_T$.
+We focus only on the $p_T$ dependencies of the hadrons produced in the interval 0.5 to 20 GeV in a formalism that can be valid throughout that range, provided that we use some model inputs for the thermal component of the low-$p_T$ behavior to supplement the hard component that can be calculated at high $p_T$.
 We use quark recombination to treat hadronization, applied uniformly at all $p_T$.
-In treating the degradation of momenta of hard and semihard partons we shall adjust some parameters to fit the high-$p_T$ data.
-Since we aim to confront the $p_T$ spectra of all observed hadrons, $\pi, K, p, \Lambda$, $\Xi$, $\phi$ and $\Omega$, the system is highly constrained.
-The primary feature of this study is to quantify the effect of hard and semihard jets on the soft sector.
-What we find is that the soft partons generated by the hard partons are so much more at LHC, compared to the situation at RHIC, that any treatment without including that aspect of the problem would be incomplete.
+In treating the degradation of momenta of hard and semihard partons (which are not calculable reliably) we shall adjust some parameters to fit the high-$p_T$ data.
+Since we aim to confront the $p_T$ spectra of all observed hadrons, the system is highly constrained.

 Our investigation of produced hadrons with various contents of strangeness also reveals contrasting features of heavy-ion physics not commonly addressed.
 Whereas hard scattering of gluons and light quarks can readily occur at high energies, jet fragmentation into multi-strange hadrons like $\Omega$ and $\phi$ is rare even at LHC.
-But the production of $\Omega$ relative to $p$ grows exponentially with $p_T$ even to the highest $p_T$ measured, the data for which will be exhibited explicitly in the next section.
+But the production of $\Omega$ relative to $p$ grows exponentially with $p_T$ even to the highest $p_T$ measured around 7 Gev/c.
+The data for that will be exhibited explicitly in Sec.\ II, along with several other pieces of data presented in novel ways so as to emphasize the problems that have not been commonly discussed.
 Surely, one cannot expect $\Omega$ to be easily produced at $p_T=7$ GeV/c by jet fragmentation.
-An explanation of the observed phenomenon must be an integral part of a description of the production mechanism of all hadrons.
+In the framework of the recombination models \cite{hy1,hy2,hz1,hz2} the baryons are formed from quarks with $p_i$ in the neighborhood of 2-3 GeV/c, which can be populated by the fragmentation of minijets that are abundonly produced at LHC.
+Those quarks, light and strange, are generated in the medium and become a part of the thermal component before hadronization.